leakless21/omoai/docs/API_PLAN.md

 Alternatively, the client can use the `/pipeline` endpoint to run all the steps in a single call.

+**Note**: The API now leverages the existing `scripts/` modules directly for processing, which provides better performance and allows progress monitoring through stdout/stderr output in the API server terminal.

 ## 3. API Structure and Controllers

 To keep our API organized and easy to maintain, we will use Litestar's `Controller` feature.
 A controller is a class that groups related API endpoints together.
 We will create a controller for each major piece of functionality in our application.